 - And of course there’s the traditional fireworks!

 All the fans were super friendly, providing recommendations for things to check out.
-The fans next to me guessed I was from Missouri because of my accent but maybe it was my Cardinals gear 🙂 There were a good number of fans that stayed until the last out – despite being up by 13 runs.
-There were many fans mingling afterwards – almost like they had just won a major championship game.
-Overall I had a terrific time exploring Twins Territory and cheering them on in their phenomenal 13-0 victory.
-Hopefully the Cardinals will see you all in October for a rematch of the 1987 World Series!
+There were a good number of fans that stayed until the last out and many fans mingling afterwards – almost like they had just won a major championship game.
+Overall, we had a terrific time exploring Twins Territory.
+Hopefully the Cardinals will be back in October soon for a rematch of the 1987 World Series!

 Summary & Scoring

-Game Played: Twins 13, Athletics 0, WP Gibson – Rookie Rosario hit a HR in his first major league at-bat on the first pitch, and the Twins combined for 3 HR.
+Games Played: 2015: Twins 13, Athletics 0, WP Gibson – Rookie Rosario hit a HR in his first major league at-bat on the first pitch, and the Twins combined for 3 HR.
 Former Cardinal Shane Robinson (“Sugar Shane”) had a great diving catch to end the game.
+[Box Score]

-Culture: – Fans were super friendly and supportive of their team – especially considering it’s been a few years since they’ve had a winning season.
-The atmosphere was lively with fans trying to get “circled” on TV and the kids really taking the show during the dance-offs.
+Culture: – Fans were super friendly and supportive of their team.
 The fireworks and flashing “Minnie and Paul” sign made celebrations very thrilling.

-Overall: – It ranks towards the top of the list of current stadiums visited.
-The modern design with a plethora of local touches and enthusiastic fans, makes this ballpark a must-see while visiting the Twin Cities.
+Overall: – The modern design with a plethora of local touches and enthusiastic fans makes this ballpark a must-see while visiting the Twin Cities.

 No Comments